hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > To make amends, he on a project hit,
 >
-> Tho' old and trite it savour'd of his wit;
+> Though old and trite it savoured of his wit;
 >
 > So hailed the thought, and cried — "this scheme will fit".
 >